Hey, guys! So this is sort of a follow-up on my last fibromyalgia post.

-This is my reality.
 Then just for funsies, interstitial cystitis joined the party.

 Now I’m on a new medication and a very new, highly restricted diet.
-As someone who has often used food for emotional comfort, I’m not enjoying that second part.
+As someone who has often used food for emotional comfort, I’m having trouble with that second part.
 Basically, I’m eating bread, eggs, and vanilla ice cream right now, because most other foods set off the pain again.
 It’s a difficult adjustment, and I haven’t even started figuring out how to make this diet healthy and balanced.
 How do you do that when you can’t cook?
 Already difficult.
 Now that you can only eat super bland foods?
 Seems pretty impossible.
 Even maintaining the diet, I’m still hurting too much to wear normal pants.
 Right now, it’s either gym shorts or large men’s sweatpants. #fashion

 Basically, conditions like fibromyalgia are extra fun, because besides being chronic, disabling, and not very well understood, they have a lot of common comorbidities.
 Interstitial cystitis is one of these.
 So is irritable bowel syndrome.
 I have both of those, too, now.
 Comorbidity is interesting.
 Technically, it just means that you have multiple health issues.
 I tend to think of it more like this, though:

-As you can see, in the last few months, I’ve realized that the overlap between the OCD and the fibromyalgia creates new comorbidities.
+In the last few months, I’ve realized that the overlap between the OCD and the fibromyalgia creates new comorbidities.
 Previously, I thought that my trich/derma was a result of the OCD only.
 Now, I realize that it also has a lot to do with my negative relationship with my body.
 That’s why I’ve struggled so much to get it under control even with the OCD and related body image issues managed.
 Self-harm is a way for me to interact with the body that has betrayed me, in a way that puts me in power for once.
 That applies to the fibromyalgia just as much as it does to body image.
 The more my body takes from me, the more I struggle to control the compulsion.

 The medication I’m on for the IC won’t fully kick in for three months, but when I get there, the pain in my bladder will probably stop causing trouble.
 I won’t struggle to sleep so much, I will be able to wear jeans again, hallelujah.
 I might even be able to ease up on the diet a bit.
 If I can find a way to manage the IC, I believe that I can find a way to manage the fibromyalgia again.
 I already have some ideas, and I have a doctor to work on them with.
 I honestly don’t know how long it’s going to take, or how much I’m going to get back, but I am fighting and I am hoping.
 I will do everything I can to have my two big dreams out in front of me again.
 I’ve already overcome so much to be here.

 In the meantime, it’ll be rough.
 I hate, hate, hate being this sick.
 I hate how lonely it is, I hate how useless it makes me feel, and I hate how hard it is to explain to other people.
 I’m twenty-two, after all.
 I’m supposed to be at the prime of my life, not too sick to think straight, and fibromyalgia is invisible and complicated.
 That’s part of why I write these posts.
 The more people who know stories like mine, the more people there are who will understand when someone tells them that they’re struggling.
 The more familiar stories like mine become, the more that people with illnesses will be able to look out at the world and see themselves living.
-So thanks for reading these posts.
-Thanks for letting me share my story, and thank you for hearing my voice.
+So thanks for letting me share my story, and thank you for hearing my voice.

 Pray for me.
 Wish me luck.
 I do dearly hope that I can make progress with my health again.

-Images via searchingforthehappiness.com and telegraph.co.uk.
+Images via searchingforthehappiness.com, telegraph.co.uk, and [my own].